boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Color Mapping Type

-Using Color Mapping type, you can apply the colors to the series either based on data or index.
+Using the Color Mapping type, you can apply colors to the series either based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/column-chart/color-mapping-type-options.png)

 ***Data***

-It allows you to apply color for chart series based on data.
-If you want to apply a specific color to specific data(i.e. Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data based color mapping.
-By default, the Color Mapping Type will be `Data`.
+It enables you to assign colors to chart series based on data.
+If you wish to assign a specific color to certain data points (e.g., Violet for 2021, Sky Blue for 2022, and green for 2020), you can utilize Data-based color mapping.
+The default setting for the Color Mapping Type is `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-data-type-color.png)

 ***Index***

-It allows you to apply color for chart series based on `Index`.
-Such that the colors are maintained based on index even if data is changed.
-It shows only 15 different colors.
-After that, the color will be repeated from above colors.
+It enables you to apply color to chart series based on the `Index`, ensuring that the colors remain consistent even if the data is modified.
+It displays a maximum of 15 distinct colors, after which the colors will repeat from the earlier set.

-For example, If you are displaying the countries based on the increasing order of the case count, then the index-based color mapping will be useful to set the colors based on the rank.
-Say red color to the top, then the red color will be maintained for the country having the largest case count.
+For example, if you are displaying the countries based on the increasing order of the case count, then index-based color mapping will be useful to set the colors based on the rank.
+For instance, assigning the color red to the top-ranked country will ensure that the red color is maintained for the country with the largest case count.

 ![Color Mapping Type Index](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-index-based-color.png)

-**Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).
+> **Note:** We prefer to use index-based color customization only for a minimum amount of data (up to 15 series).

 ### Font settings

-This section allows you to customize the font size of chart elements.
+This section enables you to personalize the font size of chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/font-settings.png)

 #### Auto font Size and font size

-By default, the 'Auto Font Size' property is enabled. the Auto font size property is used to set font size based on dashboard viewing client machine resolution.
-If the user wants to customize or set fixed font size, then the user needs to disable auto font size and set required font size.
+By default, the `Auto Font Size` property is enabled.
+The Auto font size property is used to set the font size based on the resolution of the client machine viewing the dashboard.
+If the user wants to customize or set a fixed font size, then the user needs to disable the auto font size and set the required font size.

 ### Filter

-This section allows you to handle the `filter` action for the spline area chart widget.
+This section enables you to manage the `filter` action for the spline area chart widget.

 ![Filter](/static/assets/visualizing-data/visualization-widgets/images/column-chart/filter.png)

 #### Act as master widget

-This allows you to define this column chart widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define the column chart widget as a master widget so that other widgets in the dashboard can listen to its filter action.

 #### Ignore filter actions

-This allows you to define this column chart widget to ignore responding to the filter actions applied on other widgets in the dashboard.
+This allows you to define the column chart widget to ignore its response to filter actions applied on other widgets in the dashboard.

 #### Hierarchical filter

-Using this option, you can enable or disable the hierarchical top N filtering.
-While applying the Top N filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.
+This option allows you to enable or disable hierarchical top N filtering.
+When applying the Top N filter with multiple dimension columns, you can customize the returned data based on whether the filtering should be done in a flat manner or based on the hierarchy of the dimension columns added.

-When the `Hierarchical Filter option` is enabled, the Top N will be applied for each individual column separately based on the number set for each column.
+When the `Hierarchical Filter` option is enabled, the Top N will be applied to each individual column separately, based on the number set for each column.

 ### Container Appearance